NEET Exam > NEET Notes > Biology Class 12 > NCERT Solutions: Microbes in Human Welfare

 Q2: Give examples to prove that microbes release gases during metabolism.

-Ans: The examples of bacteria that release gases during metabolism are:
+Ans: The following examples show that microbes release gases during metabolism:

 Fig: Bacteria Fig: Bacteria